Barilla Logo

 Barilla Logo 1918

 The logo, introduced in 1918, was the brand’s name in massive black letters.
 The classic bold sans-serif with cutouts in the letters “B,” “A,” and “R” looked professional and authoritative.
-Naturally, he did not give the potential buyer-specific information about the field of activity but motivated him to get more information.
+Naturally, he did not provide the potential buyer with specific information about the field of activity, but it motivated him to seek more information.

 1921 – 1924